 This service area provides the funds for extra payments to child support recipients also receiving TANF (Temporary Assistance for Needy Families) support.
-"Disregard Payments" are a pass-through of child support to TANF recipients.
-They were originally authorized in the federal program as an extra incentive to custodial parents for cooperation in locating non-custodial parents and their assets.
+"Disregard Payments" are a pass-through of current child support to TANF recipients.
+These payments were originally authorized in the federal program as an extra incentive to custodial parents for cooperation in locating non-custodial parents and their assets.
 Effective October 1, 2008, the Federal Government renewed participation in the "Disregard Payments" by eliminating the federal share of child support when it is sent to the custodial parent and disregarded from TANF benefit calculations.
 In practical terms, this means that 50% of the disregard in Virginia is now funded by the federal government.
 As a result, Virginia increased the disregard from a maximum of \$50 per month to \$100 per month - without any additional cost to the Commonwealth.
+The "Disregard Payments" are only paid when child support is collected on the current support due monthly.

 This service area promotes strong, self-reliant families by delivering child support services, as provided by law through the location of noncustodial parents, establishment of paternity and orders, enforcement of orders, collection of child and medical support, and distribution of child support.
+While the original purpose of disregard payments was to foster cooperation with the child support agency, an additional benefit is seen as providing additional income so that families can become independent of the TANF program.